-In theory, there are two channels of workplace representation for employees - through the workplace union representatives and through an elected works council.
+In theory, there are two channels of workplace representation of employees for most issues - through the workplace union representatives and through an elected works council.
 However, works councils only exist in large companies where unions have a strong representation.
 The rights of workplace union representatives and works councils are limited to information and consultation and they cannot block management decisions.

-When existing, workplace union representatives and

-works councils are subject to mandatory regulations.
+When existing, workplace union representatives and works councils are subject to mandatory regulations.